xch89820/backbone-observe/README.md

     a.set({'foo': 2});
     console.log(a.get('foo')); //1

-We print the value of `foo` after set the value immediately and the time that `change` event triggered.
-As you see, the value not changed after we set it but you can be caught up with the new value at the callback of `change` event.
-The modify functiuon is totally an asynchronous operation via the Object.observe.
+We print the value of `foo` after set the value immediately.
+As you see, the value not be changed in this time but will come into effect at the callback of `change` event.So, the modify functiuon is totally an asynchronous operation.

 In fact, the attributes of model will be observed by your browser and invoke the callback function for a period of time.
-Another example can help us to understand the mechanism of this action.
+Another example can help you to understand the mechanism of this action.

     var changed = 0;
     var obj = new Backbone.Observe.model();